 Applications will be judged on the research idea presented, the prospective research fellow and their ability to deliver the research, and the supporting mentors / supervision team.

 Closing date for applications is on Friday, 17 February 2023 at 17:00

 Further information and application can be found at: https://oruk.org/research/joint-partnership-funds/

 The 2023 BOA Future Leaders Programme (FLP) has launched and applications are now open.

 BASS will be sponsoring one fellow on the 2023 FLP.
 This place is only open to members of BASS, and applications will close on 5th September 2022.

 To be eligible to take part in the programme, when the programme runs, you must be either:

-BASS and BSS will have panels to select the successful candidate for these society-funded places.
-All applications will be anonymised by the BOA to reduce the potential for unconscious bias.
+BASS will have an executive board panel assessment to select the successful candidate.
+All applications will be anonymised to reduce the potential for unconscious bias.

 Please download the Main BOA Future Leaders Programme application form, provide your CV and complete the Equality and Diversity Monitoring form.
 Send your completed application to firstname.lastname@example.org

 More information on the FLP and how to apply is on the BOA website at boa.ac.uk/flp and www.boa.ac.uk/learning-and-events/courses/boa-future-leaders-programme/how-to-apply.html